josdem/hugo/content/techtalk/spring/spring_boot.md

 spring init --dependencies=data-jpa,data-rest --build=gradle --language=groovy SimpleRestApplication
 ```

+That command will generate a Spring project structure under SimpleRestApplication folder.

+In order to do that you need to install [SDKMAN](http://sdkman.io/) if you are using Linux or Mac, or [posh-gvm](https://github.com/flofreud/posh-gvm) if you are using Windows.
+After that, you can easily install:

+* Spring Boot
+* Groovy
+* Gradle

-That command will generate a Spring project structure under SimpleRestApplication folder, I will show you a short version of build.gradle generated.
+I will show you a short version of build.gradle generated.

 ```groovy
 buildscript {